Lowey Dannenberg, P.C. is Investigating Integra LifeSciences Holdings Corporation (NASDAQ: IART) for Potential Breaches of Fiduciary Duty by Its Board of Directors

-If you are a long-term shareholder of Integra, and wish to participate, learn more, or discuss the issues surrounding the investigation, please contact Andrea Farah at afarah@lowey.com or (914) 733-7256 or Radhika Gupta at rgupta@lowey.com or (914) 733-7212.
+If you are a long-term shareholder of Integra, and wish to participate, learn more, or discuss the issues surrounding the investigation, please contact Andrea Farah at afarah@lowey.com or (914) 733-7256 or Vincent Cappucci at vcappucci@lowey.com or (914) 733-7278.

 About Lowey Dannenberg